 • Learn about traditions at the heart of Niçois culture

 ABOUT THE BOOK

 This book is not a guide to Nice in the traditional sense.
 I won’t be mapping out tour routes or recommending restaurants.
 Others can do that much better than I can.

 What I will be doing is recounting stories about the people and events from Nice’s past that have helped to form the city’s character.
 These stories are meant to be entertaining as well as informative and to help you better understand the city that I happily call my adopted home.

 The book is divided into four parts: Before France, Trail of Tourism, Disaster and Dastardly Deeds, and Taste of Tradition.
 In each part, you’ll find an overview or comment on the subject, followed by several related short stories.
 Most stories have “What to See” and “Fun Facts” sections at the end with additional information.

-I feel very privileged to live in Nice and to be able to explore its history on a daily basis.
+I feel very privileged to have lived in Nice and to have been able to explore its history on a daily basis.
 I hope this collection of stories will help to make your time in Nice more interesting and memorable.

 Calling all Francophiles!
 Margo Lestz does it again with her second book filled with fascinating and quirky bits of information that inform us about essential aspects of the culture of la belle France.

 – Patricia Sands, author of the “Love in Provence” series

 Thoroughly enjoyed this book